-\\PROJECT 2A: Bi-Directional Integration of Care and Primary Care Transformation - REQUIRED\\
+PROJECT 2A: Bi-Directional Integration of Physical and Behavioral Health through Care Transformation - REQUIRED

 Rationale: This project is meant to produce Medicaid services that better address the social determinants of health and integrate physical and behavioral health care.
 NC ACH's Whole Person Care Collaborative is expected to be a central vehicle for work in this project.